teambit/docs/docs/quick-start.md

 To set a version for your components use the `bit tag` command.
 Bit locks the state of the component's files and its dependency graph.
 The tagged version is now immutable (cannot be changed).
 When tagging components, Bit first runs the build and test tasks for the components.
-You can use the `--all` flag to tag all the components in the workspace.
+You can use the `--all` flag to tag all the components that changed in the workspace.

 ```bash
 $ bit tag --all 1.0.0